lardemua/Multiple_AV/README.md

 # Editing details

-In the ackermann_vehicle_simulator.launch file you can specify the parameters values depending on the simulation desired.
+In the launch files you can specify the parameters values depending on the simulation desired.

 # Information: